-Like Apple’s iMessage inside the iPhone Messages app, WhatsApp – the world’s most popular instant chat service also allows you to send and receive voice messages.
+Like Apple’s iMessage inside the iPhone Messages app, WhatsApp, the world’s most popular instant chat service, also allows you to send and receive voice messages.
+It’s a fantastic medium of communication when you don’t want to type and just want your messages to be heard, literally!

 Send voice messages via WhatsApp on iPhone

+2) Tap the microphone icon at the bottom and speak what you want to convey.
 Note: If you’re using this feature for the first time, make sure to allow WhatsApp to use your iPhone’s microphone.

-- Preview the message:Â Tap the pause button and then hit the triangle play button to listen to what you recorded.
+Tap the pause button and then tap the triangle play button to listen to your words.

-Listen to voice messages you received
+Listen to voice messages you receive on WhatsApp

 - Tap the new WhatsApp message notification or open the app and go inside the concerned chat.